Graduate Theological Union

-Provide information about your research and work experience useful in considering your application, and also list honors, fellowships or other commendations of note.
+An applicant should provide information about research and work experience useful in considering the application and also list honors, fellowships, or other commendations of note.

 Statement of Academic Purpose

-This should succinctly but specifically outline your goals and plans for doctoral level study, as well as your academic interests.
+This statement should succinctly and specifically outline the goals and plans for doctoral level study, as well as academic interests.
 A strong statement is one that articulates research objectives and envisions the main components of studies required in anticipation of the dissertation.
-A well-crafted statement should also clearly show how the resources of the GTU and your chosen Area of study would assist you in attaining the goals you have outlined.
-Finally, it should touch on your academic background (including language preparation), indicating how this foundation will contribute to the proposed study, as well identifying appropriate GTU faculty with whom the applicant might work with, and why.
+A well-crafted statement should also clearly show how the resources of the GTU and the chosen Area of study would assist in attaining the outlined goals.
+Finally, it should touch on academic background (including language preparation), indicating how this foundation will contribute to the proposed study, as well identifying appropriate GTU faculty with whom the applicant might work with, and why.
 Part of the challenge of the statement is that it should be brief (300-500 words).
 This is a vital part of the application process, and should be typed (not handwritten) and signed.
 Your statement of purpose is considered digitally signed if you submit it through the online application.

 Letters of Recommendation

-Note: Once the application has been submitted, the online application system will send an email the recommenders you list asking them to submit a letter of recommendation.
+Note: Once the application has been submitted, the online application system will send an email to the recommenders listed by the applicant asking them to submit a letter of recommendation.

-If you do not use the online system we suggest that your recommenders seal the letter and form in an envelope and sign across the seal, and either return it to you to send with other materials, or they can mail the letter to us directly.
-If recommenders prefer to send the letter directly to the GTU, inform them of the application deadline and provide them with a stamped envelope addressed to: Admissions Office, Graduate Theological Union, 2400 Ridge Road, Berkeley, CA 94709.
+If recommenders prefer to send the letter directly to the GTU, the applicant should inform them of the application deadline and provide them with a stamped envelope addressed to: Admissions Office, Graduate Theological Union, 2400 Ridge Road, Berkeley, CA 94709.

 Academic Writing Sample